15 of the Best Ecommerce Landing Page Examples (+ Tips For Converting)

 A visitor might land on a product landing page when they’re searching online for “matching yoga sets” or click on an Instagram ad that prompts them to “shop the collection.”

-Not all product pages function as landing pages.
+However, not all product pages function as landing pages.

-Since landing pages are built around a single conversion goal, product pages and collections pages can fit the bill if they’re designed to get visitors to take a specific action.
+Since landing pages are built around a single conversion goal, product and collections pages can fit the bill if they’re designed to get visitors to take a specific action.

 For a collections page, the goal might be to get customers to click on product images for more details.